Barack Obama Describes Charlie Kirk’s Murder As Despicable, Public Figures Unite To Condemn Killing

 USA – Former President of the United States of America, Barack Obama, has described the murder of Charlie Kirk as despicable.

 Obama, the 44th President of the US, was just one of many public figures who have condemned the attack.
-Kirk, the 31-year-old American right-wing political activist, author, and media personality, was shot dead while speaking at a university in Utah on Wednesday, 10 September.
+Kirk, the 31-year-old American right-wing political activist, author, and media personality, was fatally shot while speaking at a university in Utah on Wednesday, 10 September.

 Read also